gzuliani/solarmon/README.md

         pi@raspberrypi:~ $ sudo pip3 install requests==2.31.0 # READ NOTE BELOW!
         pi@raspberrypi:~ $ sudo pip3 install pymodbus==3.6.4  # READ NOTE BELOW!
         pi@raspberrypi:~ $ sudo pip3 install psutil
+        pi@raspberrypi:~ $ sudo pip3 install pysolarmanv5

-  The `psutil` package is required by the `raspberry_pi_4.RaspberryPi4.py` module only.
+  The `psutil` package is required by the `raspberry_pi_4.py` module only.
+You don't need to install it if you do not intend to use such module.

+  The `pysolarmanv5` package is required by the `solarman.py` module only.
 You don't need to install it if you do not intend to use such module.

 > [!WARNING]
 > The **EmonSD-01Feb24** image contains `requests` v.
 2.28.0 and `pymodbus` v.
 3.0.0.
 Updating these packages made the RS485 communication problematic, so better stay with the preinstalled ones.